Chen-Abudi/placepicker-collection-backend/README.md

 ## 🔎 Intro:

 A practice project in React, displaying a personal collection of places around the world to visit or visited already.
-This project continues with the backend side.
+In this project, a backend implementation has been added with flexible custom hooks used in multiple components for better performance.

 ## 🧰 Tech Stack: